 Considering that the average cost of a new boiler starts at around £2,300, it’s no surprise it was a popular scheme!

 Unfortunately, that part of the ECO scheme (energy company obligation) no longer provides free replacement boiler grants to landlords.

 Funding to qualify for a free boiler or assistance towards its cost is now limited to homeowners rather than to someone who is a private tenant.

 The homeowners do though still need to meet benefits-related criteria through being in receipt of income support such as child tax credits or guaranteed pension credit.

 So, with this in mind, we’re going to provide a quick overview of what the scheme used to offer tenants of rented properties.
 Then we’ll look at the grants currently available to provide help reduce carbon emissions, improve energy efficiency and lower energy bills.

 ECO stands for the Energy Companies Obligation and this government scheme was launched in March 2013.
 The aim of ECO is to help make energy-saving measures affordable for householders and so reduce fuel poverty.

 Every major UK energy company in the UK is obligated by the Government’s ECO scheme which includes energy suppliers Scottish Power and British Gas.

-They are required to provide funding for installations, such as a new gas boiler, that both cut carbon emission levels and reduce consumer fuel bills.
+They are required to provide funding for installations, such as a quote for a new gas boiler, that both cut carbon emission levels and reduce consumer fuel bills.